-- Dual occupancy development referred to in Control 19 above is preferred to be located on corner lots. - 22.
-Where the dual occupancy dwellings are to be strata subdivided: - private open space is to be provided for each dwelling in accordance with the relevant controls Table 16 to Table 20, or - shared private open space is to be provided equivalent to 15% of the site area and shown as communal space on the strata plan, and a minimum area of private open space of 10m2 with a minimum dimension of 2.5m is to be provided for each dwelling. - The minimum landscaped area on a lot containing a dual occupancy development is to be 20% of the site area. - 24.
-Where practical for front loaded driveway access, shared driveway crossings of the nature strip are to be provided to service both dwellings. - 24.
-Where controls are not specified within this DCP, dual occupancies are to be consistent with the Low Rise Medium Density Guidelines. - 25.
-Dual occupancies are to be consistent with the Low Rise Medium Density Guide for development applications.
+- 21. Dual occupancy development referred to in Control 19 above is preferred to be located on corner lots. - 22.
+Where the dual occupancy dwellings are to be strata subdivided: - private open space is to be provided for each dwelling in accordance with the relevant controls Table 16 to Table 20, or - shared private open space is to be provided equivalent to 15% of the site area and shown as communal space on the strata plan, and a minimum area of private open space of 10m2 with a minimum dimension of 2.5m is to be provided for each dwelling. - 23.
+The minimum landscaped area on a lot containing a dual occupancy development is to be 20% of the site area. - 24.
+Where practical for front loaded driveway access, shared driveway crossings of the nature strip are to be provided to service both dwellings.